thekingofhyrule/cpp_gui_template/README.md

-# Caution --- This project is very early on and is updated as I learn. --- Caution
+# Caution --- This project is very early on and is updated as I learn.
 ----
 # cpp_gui_template
 ----